findAgent

 console.log("Found Agents:", agents);

-// Example 3: Find agents using AI filtering with local-only preference
+// Example 3: Find a local agent using only AI filtering

 1,